imsoumya18/upsc_bot/README.md

 **JUST ADD THIS BOT TO YOUR SERVER & TYPE<br>`--hindu` FOR DAILY THE HINDU NEWSPAPER<br>`--vision` FOR MONTHLY Vision IAS CURRENT AFFAIRS<br>`--next` FOR MONTHLY NEXT IAS MCQ<br>`--insights` FOR MONTHLY INSIGHTS IAS CURRENT AFFAIRS<br>`--help` FOR HELP<br>LET'S WORK SMARTER, NOT ONLY HARDER!!😎**

 **CURRENTLY, THE BOT IS SENDING THE HINDU DAILY, VISION IAS & NEXT IAS CURRENT AFFAIRS MONTHLY AUTOMATICALLY WITHOUT THE NEED OF ANY COMMAND @8:00 AM IST TO SOME SPECIFIC CHANNELS WHICH ARE ENROLLED.
-TO ENROLL YOUR CHANNEL FOR THIS AUTOMATIC SCHEDULE, TYPE `--add_hindu`, `--add_vision`, `--add_next` FOR THE HINDU, VISION IAS, NEXT IAS RESPECTIVELY.**
+TO ENROLL YOUR CHANNEL FOR THIS AUTOMATIC SCHEDULE, TYPE `--add_hindu`, `--add_vision`, `--add_next`, `--add_insights` FOR THE HINDU, VISION IAS, NEXT IAS, INSIGHTS IAS RESPECTIVELY.**

 ### 🔗 To add the bot to your server, click [here.](https://discord.com/api/oauth2/authorize?client_id=842376092505473074&permissions=534723950656&scope=bot)

-### 🎯 Server count: `34`
+### 🎯 Server count: `35`

 ### जय हिन्द
 <img src="https://emojipedia-us.s3.dualstack.us-west-1.amazonaws.com/thumbs/120/google/313/flag-india_1f1ee-1f1f3.png" alt="Indian Flag" width="25" height="25">